dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 => ["0011000111000011100110011110001001101001011101110010011001100001"]
 ```

 Back to our hypothetical use of md5 as a hash function in Redis.
-Given that we would only use a single integer to apply the modulo to, we could pick either way, so let's pick the second one, just because.
+Given that we would only use a single integer to apply the modulo to, we could pick either the first one or last one, let's arbitrarily pick the second one, just because.

 If I sent the command `SET a-key a-value`, the hash value of `a-key` is the 64 bit integer `7000413967451013937`.
 This knowledge can be used to forge special requests and maximize the chances of collisions, potentially causing performance issues to the hash table.